FRESH PEACH FREEZER JAM

 • 3/4 cup water

-Peel and pit peaches.
-Finely chop or grind fruit.
-Measure exactly 3 cups prepared fruit into large bowl.
-Add sugar and lemon juice; mix well.
-Let stand 10 min., stirring occasionally.
+2. Peel and pit the peaches.
+Finely chop or crush the fruit, then measure exactly 3 cups into a large bowl.